p2ppsr/historian/README.md

 # historian

-Token history interpreter for Bitcoin overlay networks
+Token history interpreter for interacting with a Bitcoin overlay network

 ## API